Deminarcis/Commandant/README.md

 #### Why make this?

-Because Flare and Commando have failed to install so many times that i'm not sure whether i'm stupid or they are actually broken
+Because Flare and Commando have failed to install so many times that i'm not sure whether I'm stupid or they are actually broken

 ---